demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_AWS_Enrichment_README.md

-Used as a container folder for all enrichments of ASM alerts.
+Given the IP address this playbook enriches AWS information relevant to ASM alerts.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Cortex ASM - ServiceNow CMDB Enrichment
-* Cortex ASM - Tenable.io Enrichment
-* Cortex ASM - AWS Enrichment
+* AWS - Enrichment

 ### Integrations
-* Cortex Attack Surface Management
+This playbook does not use any integrations.

 ### Scripts
-This playbook does not use any scripts.
+* GridFieldSetup
+* GetTime

 ### Commands
-* asm-list-external-service
+This playbook does not use any commands.

 ## Playbook Inputs
 ---